'30 seconds of hell': Rhode Island tornado lifts car, causes widespread damage

-A radar-confirmed tornado was reported in Johnston and Scituate, Rhode Island, on Friday morning, according to the National Weather Service.
+A tornado touchdown was confirmed Friday morning in Rhode Island, causing damage in Johnston, Scituate and North Providence, according to the National Weather Service.

-The agency said it will be out surveying some of the affected areas on Friday afternoon, between Mansfield, Massachusetts, and Scituate, Rhode Island.
-They are hoping to have findings available later in the day.

 Other parts of New England also saw thunderstorms or were under flood watches as the storms moved through.